teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 Successfully completing your first six months is a milestone in your work with Deeson and is a great achievement.

-Your Project Leads, Chapter Lead and fellow team members, are there to support you in successfully completing your first year.
+Your Project Leads, Chapter Lead and fellow team members, are there to support and help you to successfully complete your first year.

 ## Before you start.